 MobiStream enables unequal error protection (UEP) of video data partitions through dynamic application level FECs, but without adding significant overhead, according to their importance for reconstruction.
-In MobiStream there are two ways to flexibly apply UEP in the transport of partitioned video content of slice-data packets: 1) by applying slice interleaving and unequal coding of slice data-packets independently, or, 2) by combining the coding with a block-based data interleaver to perform virtual block interleaving (Figure 9(c)).
+In MobiStream there are two ways to apply UEP: 1) by applying slice interleaving and unequal coding on slice data-packets independently, or, 2) by combining the coding with a block-based data interleaver to perform virtual block interleaving (see Figure 9(c)).
 The latter approach is used in digital video broadcasting for handhelds.